cosmob3/code-journal/README.md

     10. Once I was pretty happy with how the website looks, I tried to fix the "Contents" box so that all the numbers would line up nicely for the list.
 Unfortunatly I was unsuccessful in doing so
     11. The other issue I was unsuccessful with solving was the footer box.
 I was unable to get it to stretch from one side of the page to the other.

+ - I think I will continue to work on code in the future, but there is other assignments due for today!

 ## January 20, 2022
 TODO: Continue and finished **Agile UX** Assignment